28 Most Popular Types of Necklaces – From Then to Now

 negligee necklace

-Negligee necklace by My Old Vintage.
+Negligee necklace.
 See it here.

 Like the lavaliere, the negligee rose to popularity during the Edwardian era and is sometimes referred to as another version of the former type.
 It is a chain necklace that features a pair of asymmetrical pendants or tassels of unequal lengths that are connected to a central pendant.